• Home

 The Amazon Spheres are gorgeous to look at and cool to learn about.
 They house a living garden as well as offices for employees!

-But if you can’t make a tour, not to worry!
+The Spheres are open to visitors by reservation on the first and third Saturday of each month.
+But if you can’t make it then, not to worry!
 There is a little museum inside the Spheres, called Understory, that anybody can visit!
-It’s open Monday-Saturday from 10 am – 8 pm and Sunday from 11 am – 7 pm.
+It’s open Tuesday-Saturday from 10 am–6 pm.
 I stumbled upon this one day when I was exploring on my own, and I took the whole family back on our next visit.

 Understory has interactive exhibits where you can learn about how the spheres were built, the living plants inside, and how Amazon is working to improve its neighborhood.
 It’s how we learned about the banana stand (more on that below!).